 For instance, if the min attenuation is set to 10dB, the attenuation would be automatically adjusted to 20dB or 30dB if the signal is strong, yet however weak is the signal, the min attenuation would remain 10dB.
-For max IF gain and max RF gain, it works as the word means.
-So normally the max IF gain option does not need adjustment.
+Likewise, if the max IF gain is set to 20dB, the gain would be automatically adjusted to 0 if the signal is strong, yet however weak is the signal, the max IF gain would remain 20dB.
+It's not advised to limit the IF gain unless the user knows exactly what is being done.